Non-Parametric Simulation of Multivariate Extreme Events via Spectral Bootstrap: Introduction

-In this paper, we rely on a non-parametric approach to expand the number of observations above the extreme level of interest based on joint simulation of multivariate extremes, by extending the approach developed by \citet{legrand2023joint} in the bivariate case to higher dimensions.
-This bootstrap procedure makes use of a spectral representation of multivariate extreme vectors, as proven by \citet{ferreira2014generalized, rootzen2018multivariate2}.
-We refer to this procedure as the {\it multivariate extreme spectral bootstrap (SB) procedure}, or the {\it SB procedure} for short.
-As classical bootstrap, this procedure is consistent \citep[see][]{bickel1981}.
+The main goal of this paper is to propose a non-parametric approach to expand the number of observations above the extreme level of interest based on joint simulation of multivariate extremes, by extending the approach developed by \citet{legrand2023joint} in the bivariate case to higher dimensions.
+This simulation procedure makes use of a spectral representation of multivariate extreme vectors, as proven by \citet{ferreira2014generalized, rootzen2018multivariate2}.
+This spectral representation writes standard multivariate generalized Pareto vectors as the sum of a standard exponential random variable and a $d$-dimensional vector.
+The key idea is to simulate standard exponential variables and to use non-parametric resampling, or bootstrap, on the $d$-dimensional vector, independently.
+This allows to simulate new observations.
+We refer to this procedure as the {\it multivariate extreme spectral bootstrap (SB) simulation procedure}, or the {\it SB simulation procedure} for short.
+This procedure inherits the property of consistency of the bootstrap \citep[see][]{bickel1981}.
 It enables us to increase the number of extreme observations and thus make more reliable estimations of quantities depending on the tail of a multivariate extreme distribution.

-As an illustration, we apply our procedure to the estimatation of tail risk metrics (TRM).
+As an illustration, we apply our procedure to the estimation of tail risk metrics (TRM).
 There has been a surge in the development of TRM estimation methodologies in modern risk management.
 The simplest and most common measure often used to evaluate tail risks is the Value-at-Risk (VaR) which is the quantile, usually of a (very) large order, of a given random variable.
 Common estimators are obtained as empirical versions of the TRM.
 However, for high-risk scenarios located in the tail, the number of available tail observations is extremely limited.
 We therefore apply our bootstrap-type procedure to increase the amount of data available in the tail.
 This procedure is applied to both simulated and real data.